Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/listener_practice_pre_instructions.md

 type: noResponse
 ---

+## 🦻 You are the **listener**

+In this study, you will listen to **three different people** tell a story, one at a time.

+For each story, we want you to **change how you listen**.

+### Listening behavior

+You may not realize it, but while you listen to a story, you are also communicating to the storyteller.
+You naturally give little signals like:

+- saying "mm-hmm", "yeah", "right", etc.
+- nodding
+- showing surprise or empathy through facial expressions

+### Your role in this study

+We want to understand how these signals influence the speaker - so we need you to change the how expressive you are in your listening behavior.

+Before each story, we'll give you one of the following sets of instructions:

+#### Increase

+For one speaker, we want you to be

+In this study

 # Background

 In everyday conversation, people are always doing two things at once: 🗣️ one person is usually speaking, but the other person—the listener 👂—is also communicating, often in small but important ways.